Herzog August Bibliothek - Doctoral and Young Scholars Fellowships

 The German Historical Institute (GHI), Washington, DC, is now accepting applications for its long-term visiting fellow program.
 The fellowships will be granted for a period of 6- to 12-months in the following thematic areas: History of Family and Kinship; History of Knowledge; History of Migration; History of Race & Ethnicity; History of Religion and Religiosity; and History of the Americas.
 The identified thematic areas are intended to be broad in scope.
 Applicants are welcome to identify up two areas for which they wish to submit their application.
 Please be sure to make clear in the application why your research project fits within the identified area as well as why the GHI would be a good place for you to work on your research project.
 Additionally, the proposed research projects should clearly make use of historical methods and engage with the relevant historiography related to the specific thematic area.

-National Science Foundation (NSF) - Archaeology Program - Doctoral Dissertation Research Improvement Awards (DDRI)
+National Science Foundation (NSF) - Science of Science and Innovation Policy Doctoral Dissertation Research Improvement Grants (SciSIP-DDRI)

 The Science of Science and Innovation Policy Program (SciSIP) awards Doctoral Dissertation Research Improvement Grants (DDRIs) in all areas of research supported by the Program.
 The Program supports research designed to advance the scientific basis of science and innovation policy.
 Research funded by the program thus develops, improves and expands models, analytical tools, data and metrics that can be applied in the science policy decision making process.